Sudhamsh22/My_Portfolio/README.md

 # Personal Portfolio Website

 This is a personal portfolio website built with Next.js, React, and Tailwind CSS, designed to be easily customizable.
-It features a dynamic "hyperspeed" background effect using Three.js and showcases skills, experience, projects, and contact information.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.